galaxyproject/galaxy-hub/content/projects/microbial/index.md

 title: "Microbial data analysis in Galaxy"
 ---

-Whether you are analysing microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics transcriptomics or proteomics, **this is the place to be**!
+Whether you are analysing microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics,  transcriptomics or proteomics, **this is the place to be**!

 **[microGalaxy](#microgalaxy-community)** is a community of practice in the Galaxy community for anything regarding microbial data analysis in Galaxy!